Iamroot12/421_Final-Project/Milestones.md

  * start with circuit playground and tap sensing- go from there
  * check out comm_badge.ino
 * Oct.
 27th - Have working proof of concept for hit sensing using circuit playground
+* Oct.
+27th - Have working proof of concept for hit sensing using circuit playground